Three soft skills you’ll learn through the entrepreneur’s journey

 We’re biased as entrepreneurs ourselves, but we think that being a good leader is one of the most rewarding and valuable experiences out there.

 Ready to level up in all three of these soft-skill areas?
-Click here to become a Founders Fund 2020 member now.
+Learn more about becoming a Founders Fund member.